 Japanese craft apprentices lived in the master’s home and spent years observing process before ever doing any process.
 And the apprentice was paid little for his time and attention.
 And masters of a craft nearly always take the name of the master before, a title, as opposed to a personal name.
 Craft dynasties are to be found all over Japan and most of them have a history of more than 200 years.

-Japanese crafts, all of them, thrived and expanded and developed across Japan until the sudden end of the Edo period in 1867.
+Japanese crafts, all of them, thrived and expanded and developed across Japan until the sudden end of the Edo Period in 1867.
 Two years later, as part of the epic Meiji Westernization period, the samurai class was “cancelled”, Buddhism was no longer an official Japanese religion, and Japan began to industrialize.
 The end of the samurai class meant all those wealthy patrons for high end crafts vanished almost overnight.
 Within 25 years the entire country was connected by rail tracks (from literally zero), and the Japanese government was learning quickly how to make modern weapons.
 Sword making became an obsolete craft.
 Japanese craftsmen were the new unemployed and many craft families gave up on centuries of effort.

 Industrialization across Japan was rapid and the “old” ways of making daily objects fell out of favor for the things factories could make.
 Bakelite, the world’s first synthetic plastic, invented in 1907, replaced clay and lacquer plates.
 Textile factories output soared and the kimono industry began it’s long descent (remember: Western clothing became dominant by the 1920s).
 But then the influential mingei folkcraft “movement” became a new craft industry force and saved the day . . .